Darlene's Daydream Café

 SHE GETS ME THERE IN THE MORNING

-AND IN THE MIDNIGHT HOUR
+OR IN THE MIDNIGHT HOUR

 CUSTOM WHEELS AND A V-8 CAM